 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting or dry mouth.
-Have patient report immediately to prescriber signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), hallucinations, confusion, severe anxiety, vision changes, eye pain, severe eye irritation, difficulty swallowing, difficulty speaking, lack of appetite, weight loss, difficult urination, painful urination, tachycardia, enlarged pupils, memory impairment, severe abdominal pain, severe constipation, lack of sweat, heat stroke, or high fever (HCAHPS).
+• Patient may experience nausea, vomiting, or dry mouth.
+Have patient report immediately to prescriber mood changes, behavioral changes, hallucinations, confusion, severe anxiety, vision changes, eye pain, severe eye irritation, difficulty swallowing, difficulty speaking, lack of appetite, weight loss, difficult urination, painful urination, tachycardia, enlarged pupils, memory impairment, severe abdominal pain, severe constipation, weakness, difficulty moving, lack of sweating, heat stroke, or high fever (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.